KiCad Coordinate System

-I’ve found the KiCAD coordinate system to be confusing.
-Here’s what I had to learn while building the JigsApp system generally and the kicad-testpoints plugin specifically.
+The KiCad coordinate system can be unintuitive, especially when scripting or developing plugins.
+Here’s what I learned while building the JigsApp system and the kicad-testpoints plugin.

-The origin and axis settings are global preferences for the PCB editor (pcbnew) and can be accessed from all of the KiCAD programs (eeschema, project, pcbnew, Symbol Editor, Footprint Editor, Gerber Viewer, Image Convertor, Calculator Tools, Drawing Sheet Editor, and 3D Viewer).
+The origin and axis settings are global display preferences for the PCB editor (pcbnew) and can be accessed from all of the KiCad programs (eeschema, project, pcbnew, Symbol Editor, Footprint Editor, Gerber Viewer, Image Converter, Calculator Tools, Drawing Sheet Editor, and 3D Viewer).

 The origin type and axes settings can only be changed for the PCB Editor.